ihaveamac/9.6-dbgen-xmls/README.md

 (Replace the crosses with actual title id.)
 This will print the offsets into the XML.

-What's next?
-Well, technically, you're done, just place the XML on `/mmap` on root of the SD card.
+Place the XML on `/mmap` on root of the SD card, and the game should now work properly with *hax 2.7 or later.

 But, if you can handle editing an XML, why don't you add a comment with the name of the game and region.
 Just add a line on the start of the XML that looks like this:
 ```